-In 2016 Lizzie launched a campaign to help rid the UK’s inland waterways of plastic.
-Over 22 days she completed a 643km journey from the River Wey in Surrey, to Kendal in Cumbria, navigating England’s connected waterways simply through paddle power – the start of the #PlasticPatrol campaign.
-Combining her love of the outdoors and adventure, Lizzie’s paddleboard patrols began as a solo project but have since grown, with the aim of encouraging people to get out on the water and do their own little bit.
+In 2016 Lizzie Carr launched a campaign to help rid the UK’s inland waterways of plastic.
+Over 22 days she completed a 643-kilometre (400-mile) journey from the River Wey in Surrey to Kendal in Cumbria, navigating England’s connected waterways simply through paddle power – the start of the #PlasticPatrol campaign.
+Reflecting her love of the outdoors and adventure, Lizzie’s paddleboard patrols began as a solo project but have since grown, with the aim of encouraging people to get out on the water and do their own bit.

-The idea was born out of a desire to make people understand that a global problem could be tackled at a local level, making people more aware and, crucially, more likely to act.
-Along the way she was geotagging pieces of plastic to raise awareness about the extent of the problem.
+The idea was born out of a desire to help people understand that a global problem could be tackled at a local level, making people more aware and, crucially, more likely to act.
+Along the way she geotagged pieces of plastic to raise awareness about the extent of the problem.

-The two campaigns, from inland waterways to the open water, mirror the journey taken by the plastic itself, being dumped inland before finding its way into the oceans.
-The rate of pollution in the world’s oceans is severe and it continues to be on an alarming rise.
-Of the total pollution, 80% comes from comes from land-based sources.
+The two campaigns, from inland waterways to the open water, mirror the journey taken by the plastic itself, which is often dumped inland before finding its way into the oceans.
+The extent of pollution in the world’s oceans is severe, and it’s rising at an alarming rate.
+Of the total pollution, 80 percent comes from land-based sources.

-An important fact, highlighted by Lizzie on our patrol, was the importance of collecting the smaller pieces.
+A key fact, highlighted by Carr on our patrol, was the importance of collecting the smaller pieces.
 Bottles and bags seem the obvious problem – and are still a concern – but it’s the tinier pieces that are actually more dangerous to wildlife because they can be consumed.
-It’s a similar story in the ocean, with even the smallest pieces (microplastics) that have broken down from larger pieces get eaten by plankton before working their way up the entirety of the marine food chain.
+It’s a similar story in the ocean, where even the smallest pieces (microplastics) that have broken down from larger pieces get eaten by plankton before working their way up the entirety of the marine food chain.